 There are many ways to include Mozaic Senior Life in your long-term plans - each one reflecting your own financial situation, values, and vision for the future.
 Below you will find some of the most common and meaningful ways donors have chosen.

-A bequest can take many forms.
+Giving through your will can take many forms.
 You might leave a specific dollar amount, a percentage of your estate, or a particular asset.
 You can also name Mozaic Senior Life as a contingent beneficiary, meaning we receive your gift only if other named beneficiaries are unable to.
-Whatever form it takes, a bequest says something important: that what Mozaic Senior Life stands for was worth protecting.
+Whatever form it takes, giving through your will says something important: that what Mozaic Senior Life stands for was worth protecting.

 If you have already included Mozaic Senior Life in your estate plans, we would love to know.
 Sharing that intention with us — even informally — allows us to honor your commitment and welcome you into the Chesed Legacy Society.